 What Is Sensei?

-Sensei is one of those LMS plugins that can help you easily create the learning system you need.
-Because Sensei is a WordPress plugin, it can integrate seamlessly with your site and make it easy to set up your courses.
+Sensei is a free WordPress LMS plugin that can help you easily create the learning system you need.
+It integrates seamlessly with your site and makes it easy to set up your courses.

 You can even earn passive income with a WooCommerce plugin extension that allows you to sell your courses through your website.